-When Cookie was finished with his work for the day and before hitting the sack, he would always place the tongue of the chuck wagon facing north.
-When the trail master started in the morning he would look at the tongue and then knew what direction he would be moving the herd.
+When Cookie finished his work for the day and before hitting the sack, he would always place the tongue of the chuck wagon facing north.
+When the trail master started in the morning, he would look at the tongue and then know what direction he would move the herd.

 Camp Cook Names: Soggy, Pot Russler, Lean Skillet, Old Pud, Coosie, Old lady, Belly Cheater, Biscuit Roller, Dough Boxer, Dough Puncher, Greasy Belly, Grub Worm, Gut Robber, Sourdough, and more.